what-is-cbg-in-weed-how-it-differs-from-cbd-and-thc

 Anti-Inflammatory Properties

 May help reduce inflammation in conditions like inflammatory bowel disease (IBD).
+Studies show it interacts with receptors that regulate immune response.
+This makes CBG a potential option for managing chronic pain and swelling.

 2